sirauronmach3/wow-raid-boss-strats/MoP/HoF/AmberShaperUnsok.md

     - 50 sec cooldown
     - Interruptable by [Amber Strike](#amber-strike)
     - Strat:
-      - Interrupting this is the #1 priority
+      - Interrupting this is THE #1 priority

   - #### [Massive Stomp](<https://www.wowhead.com/mop-classic/spell=122408/massive-stomp>)
+    - 15 yard AoE damage and knockback
-    -
+    - 150k damage
     - Strat:
+      - Tank the boss against a column to null the knockback on the active tank.

   - #### [Fling](<https://www.wowhead.com/mop-classic/spell=122413/fling>)
-    -
+    - [Monstrosity](#amber-monstrosity-monstrosity) grabs the active tank and throws them at a ranged character
+    - 125k damage to both tank and target, and anyone within 8 yards.
+    - 3 sec stun to all hit
     - Strat:
+      - Spread greater than 8 yards
+      - Tank swap

 ### Phase 2 Strategy:
+- Ranged: Stay spread at least 8 yards to avoid splash damage from [Fling](#fling)
 - Everyone: Avoid damage from [laser](#amber-scalpel)
   - Immediately run out of the raid, trying to drop the residue from the laser on the side.
 - DPS priority: [Construct](#mutated-construct-construct) until it is below 20%